 Possible complications associated with abdominoplasty may include:

 Significant scarring.
 If the incision area does not heal properly, there is a chance of poor quality scar.
 This can often be treated by a second operation.
+There can be delays in wound healing if you have problems with the blood supply in your skin.

 Blood clots and infection.
 As in any surgery, there is a risk of bleeding, infection, blood clots, or reaction to the anesthesia.